12 of the Deadliest, Most Dangerous Roads and Highways in Texas

 - State Highway 360 (I-30 to I-20) – 533 crashes

 Other dangerous highways include I-10 (591 crash fatalities from 2004 to 2008), I-20 (390 crash fatalities during the same time period), and, to a lesser extent, I-44 (seven crash fatalities during the same time period).

 According to the Texas A&M Transportation Institute, the Dallas-Fort Worth-Arlington area contained 34 of the state’s top 100 most congested as of 2015.
 The Houston-Sugar Land-Baytown area performed even worse, accounting for 38 of Texas’ top 100 most congested highways.

 Thanks to a combination of reckless drivers and road design oversights, Texas highways can be extremely hazardous, even for the most careful and safety-conscious drivers.
 If you or one of your family members was injured in a car accident on I-35, I-30, I-45, or other highways in the Dallas or Houston areas of Texas, the careless driver who caused the accident may be liable for your lost earnings, pain and suffering, and various medical bills, including charges for hospital care, ambulance rides, prescription medication, and surgery.

-To set up a confidential legal consultation about your accident, call the Queenan Law Firm, P.C. at (817) 476-1797.
+To set up a confidential legal consultation about your accident with an Arlington TX personal injury lawyer, call the Queenan Law Firm, P.C. at (817) 476-1797.
 Our caring and knowledgeable legal team is here to explain, protect, and uphold your legal rights as an injury victim in Texas.
-We also handle Texas truck accidents and auto accidents resulting in wrongful death.
+We also handle truck accidents and auto accidents resulting in wrongful death.